Psoriasis and Psoriatic Arthritis

 Professional Picture of OSMS Physician Owner and Rheumatologist, Dr. Manpreet Sethi, MD.

 Dr. Sethi is seeing patients at our Fox Valley clinic in Neenah.
-Request an appointment with her here.
+Schedule an appointment with her here.

 The word “psoriasis” most likely conjures up visions of red, itchy, scaly patches of skin; rough elbows, crusty knees, and flaky scalps.
 Yes, these are common issues associated with psoriasis.
 But so is arthritis.
 In fact, approximately 30% of psoriasis cases are linked to arthritis.